CSCfi/csc-user-guide/docs/support/wn/training-new.md

 # Training & tutorials

-## FireWorks workflow tutorial 15.2.2022
+## FireWorks workflow tool 15.2.2022

-A [tutorial on how to use the FireWorks workflow tool](../../computing/running/fireworks.md) in CSC's computing environment has been released.
-The tutorial explains how to use an external MongoDB on Rahti as a backend database for FireWorks, as well as how to launch workflows running parallel jobs through the batch queue system.
+A [guide on using FireWorks](../../computing/running/fireworks.md) in CSC's computing environment has been released.
+The guide explains how to use an external MongoDB on Rahti as a backend database for FireWorks and how to launch workflows running parallel jobs through the batch queue system.

 ## Accessing databases on Rahti from CSC supercomputers, 8.2.2022